The Nation's First

 Finally, Camp Edwards housed one of the larger Temporary Separation Centers for discharging Soldiers - more than 12,900 men were discharged from Camp Edwards in 1945-46.

-Growth of Otis Air Force Base
+Expand List item 500Collapse List item 500 Growth of Otis Air Force Base

 Deactivated in 1946 and moved to caretaker status by the Army, the MMR was used primarily for training activities by the Army National Guard and Air National Guard.
 Also in 1946, the runway was extended to 8,000 feet to support larger, heavier aircraft, and the 101st Observation Squadron was reactivated as a National Guard unit.
 In 1947, after the Department of Defense created the U.S. Air Force as a separate military branch, the Air Defense Command (ADC) assumed primary responsibility for continental defense against air attack.
 The Strategic Air Command (SAC) was responsible for operation of the long-range bomber aircraft.
 The relationship of the U.S. Air Force to the National Guard was established at this time, when the Air National Guard agreed to take on localized air defense of industrialized regions of the U.S. In 1948, the U.S. Air Force obtained control of Otis Field, renaming it Otis Air Force Base, for an air-defense mission and assigned a fighter interceptor unit.
 Camp Edwards was reactivated in 1950 for troop training support during the Korean conflict, and numbers approached World War II levels.
 In 1954, Congress authorized the transfer of the post from the Department of the Army to the Department of the Air Force, for the purpose of operating a military airfield.
 The Air Force expanded its operations across most of the main post, but the Army continued to control the range and maneuver areas